longturn/freeciv21/docs/Contributing/pull-request.rst

   ~/GitHub/freeciv21$ git pull upstream master --ff-only

+The first command sets the working branch to master on local.
+The second command downloads the changes from upstream to local.

 .. note::
   If you want :code:`git pull` to always do a "fast-forward" (which is preferred), you can set a local repository configuration option with this command: :code:`git config --local pull.ff only`.
 You only need to